 About disability laws in Australia

-Australia’s disability laws protect your child’s rights and ensure that you and your child get the support and services you need.
+Australia’s disability laws and anti-discrimination laws protect the rights of your child with disability.
+They also ensure that you and your child get the support and services you need.

-You don’t need to be a legal expert when you have a child with disability, but it does help to have a general understanding of disability law.
+You don’t need to be a legal expert when you have a child with disability, but it does help to have a general understanding of some of the relevant laws.

 Australian Government disability laws